China Rich Girlfriend: Plot

 Meanwhile, Astrid finds herself increasingly confiding in Charlie Wu after her husband becomes detached and cold.
 Michael gets interviewed by a magazine about his family, naming him Father of the Year after bragging about his accomplishments and showcasing his luxury items.
 The magazine then does research into Astrid Leong and publishes information about her lineage and wealth.
 This angers her family and he is forced to meet with her father, who berates him in front of a man Michael is trying to impress.
 The magazines are recalled and retracted from distribution, and Michael begins to believe that his company's situation is the result of Astrid's father's meddling.
 Astrid's father starts digging into Michael's company, showing Astrid that the company was bought at a loss by Charlie so that Michael would feel more confident in the marriage.
 Michael confronts Astrid about her relationship with Charlie, revealing he has secretly read her messages and listened to all of her phone calls with him.
 After attempting to leave the house with their son, Michael threatens her with a weapon.
 Astrid takes control of the situation and escapes with her son.
 Later, it is revealed that Charlie Wu has divorced Isabel, and that he and Astrid have been appearing in public together.

 Kitty Pong and Corinna Ko-Tung, her society consultant, have a problem: no one has seen Kitty's husband, Bernard Tai, in ages.
 There are rumors regarding his disappearance (he's dead, he's incapacitated, he's Kitty's sex slave somewhere in a dungeon) along with their daughter, Giselle.
 Kitty reveals to Corinna where Bernard is hiding: in a small house in Los Angeles while undergoing reconstructive surgery.
-He has dramatically changed his values and lifestyle from being in California for so long, and Giselle is forced to engage in this new and unfamiliar lifestyle.
+He has dramatically changed his values and lifestyle from being in California for so long.
 Kitty kidnaps her daughter and they escape using Jack Bing's private plane.
 She returns to her lavish house in Singapore with her daughter and reconnects her mother-in-law Carol Tai with her granddaughter, while beginning her lawsuit with Bernard for custody of Giselle.